Federated Learning in Genetics: Extended Analysis of Accuracy, Performance and Privacy Trade-offs: Conclusions

 \section{Conclusions}

-We have analyzed the challenges of applying Federated Learning to transcriptomic data regarding architectural hegerogeneity, statistical heterogeneity, Gaussian noise and resource consumption.
-This is important for application areas such as precision medicine, where sensitive patient data is distributed among clients, which do not possess the computational resources for traditional machine learning approaches.
-In particular, we tested two real-world data sets and use-cases with varying numbers of training rounds and clients, and we compared a centralized baseline with two FL frameworks.
+Federated learning is a cost and performance-effective approach for transcriptomic data analysis, enabling collaborative model training across distributed data sources without sharing raw sensitive data, while also alleviating computational burdens on individual clients.
+We have analyzed the challenges of applying federated learning to transcriptomic data regarding architectural heterogeneity, statistical heterogeneity, Gaussian noise and resource consumption.
+In particular, we tested two real-world data sets and use cases with varying numbers of training rounds and clients, and we compared a centralized baseline with two FL frameworks. \\